jennifer-dickinson/3D_CA/README.md

 ### Common functions: standardFuncs.py
 This file holds functions used to setup the plane simulation environment, angle conversion functions, and telemetry retrieval.

+### Video Output: animation.py
+This file contains the method to export the simulated mission into video format.
+It currently represents the data in 2d format.

 #### Communication Modules